AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45168-seo-friendly-urls-not-generated-for-products-that-have -url-key-attributes-overridden-on-store-view-level.md

 SEO-friendly URLs are not generated for products that have url_key attributes overridden on the store-view level.

 <u>Steps to reproduce</u>:

 1. Set the configuration as follows by going to the **[!UICONTROL Commerce Admin]** > **[UICONTROL Stores]** > **[!UICONTROL Settings]** > **[!UICONTROL Configuration]** > **[UICONTROL Catalog]** > **[UICONTROL Catalog]** > **[Search Engine Optimization]**:
     * [!UICONTROL Use Categories Path for Product URLs] = *Yes*
     * [!UICONTROL Generate "category/product" URL Rewrites] = *Yes*
-1. Clean the config cache.
+1. Clean the configuration cache.
 1. Create two categories: [!UICONTROL Category 1] and [!UICONTROL Category 2].
 1. Create two products: [!UICONTROL Product 1] in [!UICONTROL Category 1], [!UICONTROL Product 2] in [!UICONTROL Category 1].
 1. Change the scope to [!UICONTROL Default Store View] for [UICONTROL Product 1].